0xHodja/rocketpool-odao-guessing-game/README.md

 # ODAO Treegen guessing game

-A little fun app for the rocketpool community
+A basic game app for the rocketpool community to play a guessing game where people guess the order the oDAO nodes submit their rewards trees in after each rewards checkpoint.